openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 the JVMs used for the `@run main` and `@run applet` actions.
 (They do _not_ apply to the JVMs used for the `@build` and `@compile` actions.)

-*   `-javaoption` can be used multiple times and can be used to set an option whose value contains whitespace characters.
+*   `-javaoption` can be used multiple times and can be used to add an option with any value, including one containing whitespace characters.
 *   `-javaoptions` can be used to set a whitespace-separated list of options.
 There is no support for quoting any values that may contain whitespace; use `-javaoption` instead.